-A term deposit is a cash investment with a guaranteed return at a fixed interest rate over a set period of time (the term).
+A term deposit is a cash investment with a guaranteed return and generally offered at a fixed interest rate over a set period of time (the term).
 You’ll also encounter the term Guaranteed Investment Certificates (GICs), which are basically the same thing as term deposits.

 A term deposit can come in two forms: redeemable, which means you don’t have to wait until the end of the term to take out your money, and non-redeemable where your money is locked for a fixed period of time.
 Depending on the type of term deposit you purchase, interest can be paid to you annually, at the end of the term or sometimes even monthly.